 After you complete the steps, the folder will no longer be accessible by anyone in the network.

-Although you can stop sharing a folder within the location of the folder, using Computer Management is the best option, because it allows you to see and stop all the shares from one location.
+Although you can stop sharing a folder within the location of the folder, using Computer Management is the best option because it allows you to see and stop all the shares from one place.

-To stop a share folder with Command Prompt, use these steps:
+To stop a shared folder with Command Prompt, use these steps: